Where Should I Go After an Auto Accident? Understanding Your Care Options

 • Continuity of care: Your PCP knows your medical history and can track your recovery.

-• Coordinated care: Easier to manage referrals for specialists or physical therapy.
+• Coordinated care: Easier to manage referrals for doctors or physical therapy.

 • Cost-effective: Office visits are generally affordable and covered by insurance.